The Defense Compliance ReportCMMC 2.0 & the Defense Industrial Base

 Primary-source citation protocol

-Our primary sources include the CMMC Final Rule at 32 CFR Part 170, the NIST SP 800-171 Rev. 3 and SP 800-172 publications, the DFARS cybersecurity clauses (252.204-7012, 7019, 7020, and 7021), the Cyber AB's CMMC Assessment Process (CAP) document, DoD CIO scoping and assessment guidance, and the SPRS user guide published by DoD.
-Every regulatory claim on the homepage and in deep-dive coverage appears in a citation box with a monospace primary citation, a short plain-English summary, and a link to the official source.
+Our primary sources include the CMMC Final Rule at 32 CFR Part 170, the NIST SP 800-171 Revision 2 and SP 800-172 publications, the DFARS cybersecurity clauses (252.204-7012, 7019, 7020, and 7021), the Cyber AB's CMMC Assessment Process (CAP) document, DoD CIO scoping and assessment guidance, and the SPRS user guide published by DoD.
+Material regulatory claims on the homepage and in deep-dive coverage are tied to primary-source citations, citation boxes, or links to official source material.
+Short explanatory passages may summarize those cited sources, but binding interpretations should always be verified against the official source.
 Where the canonical link is paywalled or login-walled, we link to the most public alternative.

 Provider evaluation protocol

-Our provider evaluation has four tiers, and we label every review with the tier that actually applied.
-The depth label is published on each provider verdict card — we do not generalize tiers across a publication.
+Our provider evaluation has five tiers, and we label every review with the tier that actually applied.
+The depth label is published on each provider profile — we do not generalize tiers across a publication.

 Credential verification

-For C3PAO, RPO, CCP, and CCA claims, we verify status against the Cyber AB Marketplace at the time of publication.
-Status changes over time; readers should reverify directly before engaging any provider.
+For C3PAO, RPO, CCP, and CCA claims, we verify status against the Cyber AB Marketplace at the time of evaluation.
+Credential status, marketplace authorization, and provider offerings change over time.
+Readers should verify provider status directly in the Cyber AB Marketplace before engaging any provider — our verification reflects the state at evaluation, not today.

 Award scoring rubric

-Editorial Pick designations and category-specific awards (BEST FOR…) are made by the editorial team.
-The factors we weigh include: regulatory rigor and primary-source-anchored methodology; transparency of pricing and engagement structure; fit for the specified buyer profile; published independence posture; credential verification; and the substantive quality of customer reference conversations where they were conducted.
+When Editorial Pick designations and category-specific awards (BEST FOR…) are issued, they are made by the editorial team.
+No awards have been issued as of launch.
+The factors the editorial team weighs include: regulatory rigor and primary-source-anchored methodology; transparency of pricing and engagement structure; fit for the specified buyer profile; published independence posture; credential verification at time of evaluation; and the substantive quality of customer reference conversations where they were conducted.
 Awards are recompeted at each annual update, not carried over.

 Sponsored and affiliate disclosure